 \section{Conclusions}

-In this paper, we have provided a comprehensive discussion on concept and system architecture of network slicing in 5G mobile communication with particular focus on its business aspect and profit modeling.
-We have throughly discussed two different dimensions of cost modeling, called own-slice implementation and resource leasing for outsourced slices.
-We have further addressed existing challenges and open research directions in the field of network slicing for the sake of adding new contributions and providing realistic solutions to the problems.
+In this paper, we provided a comprehensive discussion of the concept and system architecture of network slicing in 5G systems, with particular emphasis on its business aspects and profit modeling.
+We examined two dimensions of profit modeling, namely Own-Slice Implementation and Resource Leasing for Outsourced Slices.
+Furthermore, we addressed existing challenges and identified open research directions in the field of network slicing in order to provide new insights and encourage the development of realistic solutions.

-In future, we intend to extend various dimensions of this paper.
-In the system architecture aspect, we are interested to work on the development of horizontal slicing implementation over RAN architecture and end user devices.
-On the profit modeling side, we are interested to design and develop realistic models of resource cost and service revenue with detailed parameters.
-Despite above mentioned two research directions, there are also some other very important research challenges that are thoroughly described in the previous section of this paper.
+In future work, we intend to extend several aspects of this study.
+From the system architecture perspective, we plan to investigate the development and implementation of horizontal slicing over RAN architectures and end-user devices.
+From the profit modeling perspective, we aim to design and develop more realistic models for resource costs and service revenue with detailed parameters.
+In addition to these directions, several other important research challenges have been discussed in the previous section of this paper.